 Water Scarcity

 Water scarcity can mean scarcity in availability due to physical shortage, or scarcity in access due to the failure of institutions to ensure a regular supply or due to a lack of adequate infrastructure.
-The impact of water scarcity is measured with holdings in the sustainable fund range.

 X